10 Summer Medical Programs + Pre-Med Summer Programs for High School Students in Arizona

 Eligibility: Open to Arizona high school students

-The Colorado Plateau Center for Health Professions (CPCHP) collaborates with other AHECs in Arizona for the Future Health Leaders Camp, a week-long virtual summer camp for high school students across Arizona.
-The camp, offered at no cost, provides opportunities to interact with professionals from a wide range of health careers.
-Past activities have included exploring different health careers, college preparation, local college tours, First Aid and CPR training, TGEN tour, nurse training simulations, community health volunteer work, and recreational activities like rock climbing and a Diamondbacks baseball game.
+CPCHP collaborates with other AHECs in Arizona for the Future Health Leaders Camp, a week-long virtual summer camp for high school students across Arizona.
+The camp, offered at no cost, provides opportunities to interact with professionals from various health careers.
+Past activities have included college preparation, local college tours, First Aid and CPR training, TGEN tour, nurse training simulations, community health volunteer work, and recreational activities.
+This program is beneficial for high school students interested in medicine.

 Trisha Malhotra, an Ashoka University alumna, has 5 years of experience being a freelance writer and currently writes for Lumiere Education.
 She is passionate about music, reading, and Brazilian jiu-jitsu, as well as a devoted cat parent.